jenniferjayaraj19-ops/helloworld-demo-python/README.md

  docker init
 ```

-This utility will walk you through creating the following files with sensible defaults for your project:
+This utility will walk you through creating the following files with sensible defaults for your project:-
   - .dockerignore
   - Dockerfile
   - docker-compose.yaml